bluegrass-dev/blog/index.md

 layout: default
 title: Howdy
 nav_order: 1
-description: "An unbridled spirit in software."
+description: "An unbridled spirit that gallops about software."
 permalink: /
 ---